-Get social.
-Try swapping screen time for social time!
-According to the CDC, people with meaningful social connections experience better sleep, less stress, and make healthy choices which all lead to a sense of belonging and better quality of life.
-If you spend time on screens during social time with others, try putting the screen down and modeling social connections with others for your kids.
-You can even make replacing screen time for social activities a family goal.
-Talk about setting limits and scheduling family technology time outs and use them as a time to play a board game or go for a walk.
-Technology timeouts can also be used during many daily activities such as family mealtimes or bedtime.
+Swap Screen Time for Social Connections.
+How about swapping screen time for quality social time?
+According to the CDC, people with meaningful social connections experience better sleep, less stress, and make healthier choices, leading to a greater sense of belonging and an improved quality of life.
+Instead of using screens during family time, try putting them down and model social connections for your kids.
+Make replacing screen time with social activities a family goal by setting limits and scheduling technology timeouts.
+Use these moments to play a board game, go for a walk, or even enjoy family meals without screens.
+Technology timeouts can also be a great way to create boundaries during daily activities like mealtimes or bedtime.
 For a fun way to foster connection with your kids, check out fit’s Chit Chat Connection Cards.
+Need more ideas?
+Here is a list of engaging screen-free activities that promote quality social time and help your kids connect meaningfully.

 Remember that unplugging takes practice and patience.
-It may not be easy for your child to unplug for a full hour right away and that’s okay!
-What’s important is that they’re building a healthy relationship with devices and recognizing when their body and brain need some time to recharge.
+It may not be easy for your child to unplug for a full hour right away and that is okay!
+What is important is that they are building a healthy relationship with devices and recognizing when their body and brain need some time to recharge.

 Ready for more?
 You Might Also Like: